-The Vinh Hy Binh Tien Pass is up there with one of the most scenic coastal roads I have ever journeyed on and a great addition to your Vietnam itinerary.
+The Vinh Hy Binh Tien Pass is up there with one of the most scenic coastal roads I have ever journeyed on.
 Around every hairpin corner, there are glistening white sand beaches and turquoise waters, not to mention they are all absolutely deserted.

 This entire coastline, in my opinion, has a very similar landscape to the Greek Islands.
 It’s easy to navigate the Vinh Hy Binh Tien Pass and it would be rude not to stop at every beach for a swim and some exploring.

 Full Blog Post → Cam Ranh – Scenic Coast Road

 You can’t miss the ‘Big Smoke’ coastal city of Nha Trang on your next visit to Vietnam.
 There are many awesome things to do in Nha Trang that are suitable for all kinds of travelers from around the world.

 Nha Trang is famous for its long stretch of white sand beaches, reputable diving sites, ancient Buddhist temples, and offshore islands!

 Search All → Hotels & Resorts in Nha Trang

 TOP 3 THINGS TO DO IN NHA TRANG